top of page

 Lucas squatted down and rolled Ignacio onto his back.
 Blood dripped from the back of his head onto the floor and mixed with the discarded peanut shells.

 He wedged his hands beneath Ignacio’s armpits and followed Felix.
-The heels of the man’s boots cleared a path through the mess on the floor.
+The heels of the man’s boots dragged across the floor, clearing a path through the mess.

-The waitress they’d been bothering earlier rushed over to him.
+The waitress they’d been bothering earlier rushed over to him and put her hand on his forearm.
 “Gracias, señor.”

 He nodded and headed to the back of the bar.